sasansom/sedes/README.md

 having been grouped together.
-Notice also that the `lemma` column contains the lemmata of the words in the group separated by spaces, and the `metrical_shape` column has the concatentation of the constituent words.
+Notice also that the `lemma` column contains the lemmata of the words in the group separated by spaces, and the `metrical_shape` column has the concatenation of the constituent words.

 | `work` | `book_n` | `line_n` | `word_n` | `word` | `lemma` | `sedes` | `metrical_shape` |
 |--------|---------:|---------:|---------:|--------|---------|---------|------------------|